microsoft/SmartHotel360-MixedReality/README.md

+# **The project SmartHotel360 have been retired, we have archived it.
+It is no longer maintained.
+You still can fork the repository.**

+## For the latest sample references visit: https://aka.ms/tailwindtraders & https://aka.ms/rpsls

 # SmartHotel360
 This repository contains a mixed reality demo and reference application to show how to integrate the new mixed reality service **Azure Spatial Anchors** in a Unity project using the existing [SmartHotel360 IoT](https://github.com/Microsoft/SmartHotel360-IoT) demo.